erik-adelbert/aoc/2023/README.md

 ## Day3

-Challenge is like [Aoc2022/day23](https://github.com/erik-adelbert/aoc/blob/2576e62f51f3bf653bf95084bca1815c534bf6e2/2022/23/aoc23.go), I'm using multiple bit arrays supported by a custom `u192` type.
+Challenge is related to [Aoc2022/day23](https://adventofcode.com/2022/day/23), I'm using multiple bit arrays supported by a custom `u192` type.
 This solution is amazingly fast mainly because it is cache and CPU friendly.
+Almost all 2D ops are separated in 1D vector ops (think [`SIMD`](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data)) and occur in a rolling window of 3 input lines.

+Anyway, the challenge is akin to a [*static analysis*](https://en.wikipedia.org/wiki/Static_program_analysis) of a [*multi-valued game of life*](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) that's why it shares some of the techniques I used [last year](https://github.com/erik-adelbert/aoc/blob/2576e62f51f3bf653bf95084bca1815c534bf6e2/2022/23/aoc23.go).

+I prize of E. Wastl continuous work on delivering such neat subjects every year.
+Here the challenge story is about a complex machinery with many cogwheels precisely timed and sized for the task: that is a fair description of what the program feels like, a complex yet efficient machine with many simple parts that intricately fall in place.

+PS.
+To young coders that might read this: don't be afraid, it's not a common day3 solution and certainly not the easiest way to solve it (but one of the fastest).
+The point is this year I was warming up during last november and happened to refactor/improve AoC22/23.
+So the bitpacking technique was still vivid in my memory.
+If it wasn't I may have not succeded in conjuring, factorizing and finally getting right all the corner cases and details of this solution in a fair time frame.

 ## Day4

 Finally, day1 has come!
 Today's challenge is about typing speed with a few pauses here and there to actually think through the needed ops.
 As standard Go package `strings` has already proven usefull to tokenize inputs, I'm once again using it here.

-The solution is totally linear, that is it follows closely the challenge tale and it runtime complexity is bounded by `O(n)` with `n` the input (deck) size.
+The solution is totally linear, that is it follows closely the challenge tale and its runtime complexity is bounded by `O(n)` with `n` the input (deck) size.
 Given the small size of today's input (~200 lines), it is very fast.